Contact Us

 Table of Contents

-The New Timeview improves response times, especially in loading the device tree and graph, a more intuitive and flexible user interface, and
+The New Time View improves response times, especially in loading the device tree and graph, a more intuitive and flexible user interface, and new features include auto-refresh and the ability to expand the graph to full view for deeper analysis.

 Similar to Time View, sites with generation assets, when presenting Site-Total, the graph displays two total branches: Total Consumption shows the total consumption registered by all devices, and Total Generation shows the total energy generated by all generating devices